wwnnstudio/wwnnstudio.github.io/_posts/2024-07-18-trimming-is-annoying.md

 ---
 layout: post
-title: Trimming is annoying
+title: Having a hard time with throwing stuff
-subtitle: Not that good at it, and that's OK
+subtitle: Just not that good at it, and that's OK
 tags: [ceramics, trimming, throwing]
 cover-img: "/assets/img/ufo718.jpg"
 thumbnail-img: "/assets/img/thrown_ufo.jpg"